 Where to Get Help for Norco Addiction

 Overdose can happen among those with a legitimate prescription for Norco and by those who misuse or abuse it.
 Waismann Method of rapid detox treats Norco addiction safely and humanely.
-We know most of our patients didn’t intend to become addicted and we strive to provide outstanding compaasionate care, that keeps your dignity intact.
+We know most of our patients didn’t intend to become addicted, and we strive to provide outstanding, compassionate care that keeps your dignity intact.
 Our medical procedure is performed in an accredited hospital, where you are in the comfort of your private room for a few days.
 We use intravenous medication to assist patients through the withdrawal process.
-Our medical director is multi board-certified and has almost 20 years experience with rapid detox and other forms of opiate detoxification.
+Our medical director is multi board-certified and has almost 20 years of experience with rapid detox and other forms of opiate detoxification.
 When anesthesia assisted rapid detox is applied, the withdrawal syndrome phase is accelerated and occurs while the patients are sedated.
 They awake opiate-free without awareness of withdrawal symptoms that occurred.
 Our exclusive recovery center, Domus Retreat, is also available to assist patients through the transitional period while receiving around the clock care.
-Here, they’re offered individually prepared meals, biofeedback therapy, massage and individual counseling.
+Here, they’re offered individually prepared meals, biofeedback therapy, massage, and individual counseling.

-The goal at Domus retreat, is for clients to regain both mental and physical strength, before returning home and resuming their lives.
-Some individuals are only require to remain a few days at the retreat, while others choose to stay longer to work on pain management, anxiety, depression, trauma or other issues.
-Domus will adapt the program to each individual’s need.
+The goal at Domus retreat is for clients to regain both mental and physical strength before returning home and resuming their lives.
+Some individuals are only required to remain a few days at the retreat, while others choose to stay longer to work on pain management, anxiety, depression, trauma, or other issues.
+Domus will adapt the program to each individual’s needs.